ujjwalguptaofficial/jsstore.docs/docs/get-started.md

 Let's dive in and learn how to leverage the power of JsStore to work with IndexedDB!

+In this tutorial, we will be using vanilla JavaScript for simplicity.
+However, you are free to use any framework such as React, Vue, etc.

 ## Introduction

 JsStore is a wrapper for [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) that provides a simple SQL-like API, making it easy to learn and use.